keswanimoe/CV/README.md

 👾 I love playing games on my Nintendo Switch!
 Some of my favourite games are Animal Crossing New Horizons, Cuphead and Inside.
 My family and I play a lot of Mario Party and Overcooked (which can get very heated!) - I think I might also start playing Stardew Valley because I've heard great things 😁

-✈️ This year I backpacked across Asia for 5 months and had the most incredible time - In the future I definitely would love to travel across South America but not for a while, the travel fatique is very real right now!
+✈️ This year I backpacked across Asia for 5 months and had the most incredible time - In the future I definitely would love to travel across South America but not for a while, the travel fatigue is very real right now!